Entrepreneurship

 - BCERC – Babson College Entrepreneurship Research Conference,

-- CAEI – Congress of the Academy of Entrepreneurship and Innovation,
+- CAEI – Conference of the Academy of Entrepreneurship and Innovation,

 - CIFPME – International Francophone Conference on Entrepreneurship and SMEs,